-Following the discussions at MSC 108 and CCC 10, MSC 109 agreed to define the term "gaseous fuel" and include it to the application scope of the IGF Code by amending SOLAS regulations II-1/56 and 57.
-These amendments were approved during this session, with a view towards the adoption at MSC 110 and the entry-into-force from 1 January 2027 outside the four-year amendment cycle.
-Further works will be continued at MSC 110 to refine the definition of low-flashpoint fuel in SOLAS regulation II-1/2.29.
+Following the discussions at MSC 108 and CCC 10, MSC 109 agreed to define the term "gaseous fuel" and include it to the application scope of the IGF Code by amending SOLAS chapter II-1.
+These amendments were approved during this session, with a view towards the adoption at MSC 110 and the entry-into-force from 2027 outside the four-year amendment cycle.
+Further works will be continued at MSC 110 to refine the definition of low-flashpoint fuel.